MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 _Binary data_

-CsvDataReader and CsvWriter both support binary data encoded as base64 or hexadecimal.
+CsvDataReader supports reading binary data encoded as base64 or hexadecimal, base64 is the default.
-Base64 is the default, but can be overridden by providing a schema specifying hex format.

 ```C#

 var r = new StringReader("Name,Data\nTest,ABCDEF123456");